Accessible Japan: General Overview

 In 2020, Tokyo will be holding the Olympics and Paralympics.
 This has led to an ever increasing flow of foreign tourists and a strong effort on Japan's part to continue promote Japanese "omotenashi" ("hospitality") and make visiting Japan accessible to all.

 For those with physical disabilities, simply tell the staff member at the ticket gate where you want to go and then wait while they make arrangements.
 They will call ahead to your destination (including any transfers along the way) and then a staff member will direct you to the track.
 After helping you on the train with a portable slope, you can rest easy knowing that another staff member will be waiting to help you get off.
 The vast majority of train and subway stations in urban areas are accessible and have accessible toilets available.
-Check out this video to see it in action:

 The Bullet Train, or Shinkansen, also features spaces for wheelchairs (including a private compartment if needed) and a toilet that is large enough to handle a wheelchair.